Class 2

 • Google DORA — 7.2% decrease in software delivery stability for every 25% increase in AI adoption

-• SycEval (AAAI 2025) — Average sycophancy capitulation rate of frontier models: 58%
+• SycEval (AAAI 2025) — Frontier model sycophancy capitulation rate average 58%